What is camping in a campervan like?

 How long is the campervan?
 Do I need to make special campground reservations?

-- If you're renting one of our T@B trailers, the lights, fan, radio, heater, and water pump will work off the 12v house battery for about 5 days under normal use.
-The air conditioner and 110v outlets require the trailer to be connected to shore power (which also recharges the house battery).
+- If you're renting one of our T@B trailers, the lights, fan, radio, heater, and water pump will work off the 12v house battery for about 3 days under normal use.
+The air conditioner and 110v outlets require the trailer to be connected to shore power.

 Where are you based?
 What time are you open?
 Can I return the vehicle to another city?